imagej/imagej.github.io/_pages/plugins/snt/scripting.md

 There are a couple of ways to have your own scripts appear in SNT's *Scripts* menu:

-Any script saved into Fiji's "scripts" sub-directory containing *SNT* in the filename (e.g., *C:\Users\user\Desktop\Fiji.app\scripts\My_SNT_Script.py* or */home/user/Fiji.app/scripts/My_SNT_Script.py*) will be listed in {% include bc path='Scripts'%} menu:
+Any script saved into Fiji's "scripts" subdirectory containing *SNT* in the filename (e.g., *C:\Users\user\Desktop\Fiji.app\scripts\My_SNT_Script.py* or */home/user/Fiji.app/scripts/My_SNT_Script.py*) will be listed in {% include bc path='Scripts'%} menu:

 1. Go to {% include bc path='Scripts|New...'%} from the SNT dialog.
-You can choose to open an instance of Fiji's Script Editor with pre-loaded boilerplate code in the scripting language of your choice or to assemble your boilerplate using the [Script Recorder](#script-recorder)
+You can choose to open an instance of Fiji's Script Editor with preloaded boilerplate code in the scripting language of your choice or to assemble your boilerplate using the [Script Recorder](#script-recorder)

 2. Save the script in *Fiji.app/scripts/* including 'SNT' anywhere in its file name